 Good: "Categories Below Target" highlighting products needing promotional support or inventory adjustment

-- Trends over time: Line charts
+- Trends over time: Line charts (daily sales, weekly foot traffic)

-- Comparisons: Bar charts
+- Comparisons: Bar charts (sales by location, product categories)

 - Part-to-whole: Stacked bar charts (not pie charts)